 Hampton Bays home prices are not only among the most expensive in New York, but Hampton Bays real estate also consistently ranks among the most expensive in America.

-Hampton Bays is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hampton Bays is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hampton Bays who work in maintenance occupations (11.42%), office and administrative support (11.26%), and sales jobs (10.57%).
+Unlike some towns, Hampton Bays isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hampton Bays are a mix of both white- and blue-collar jobs.
+Overall, Hampton Bays is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Hampton Bays who work in sales jobs (11.55%), maintenance occupations (10.01%), and food service (9.99%).

 Another notable thing is that Hampton Bays is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Hampton Bays’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Hampton Bays is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Hampton Bays is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Hampton Bays citizens is substantially higher than the typical US community, as 32.82% of adults in Hampton Bays have at least a bachelor's degree.
+The overall education level of Hampton Bays citizens is substantially higher than the typical US community, as 32.48% of adults in Hampton Bays have at least a bachelor's degree, and the average American community has 21.84%.

+Hampton Bays is an extremely ethnically-diverse town.
 The people who call Hampton Bays home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton Bays residents report their race to be White, followed by Black or African-American.
 Hampton Bays also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.15% of the town’s residents.
+People of Hispanic or Latino origin account for 29.68% of the town’s residents.
 Important ancestries of people in Hampton Bays include Italian, German, English, and Polish.

 The most common language spoken in Hampton Bays is English.
 Other important languages spoken here include Spanish and Portuguese.